rust-lang-ru/book/rustbook-ru/nostarch/chapter03.md

 statement in itself.
 (As we will see below, *calling* a function is not a statement.)

-Statements do not return values.
+Statements do not return значения.
 Therefore, you can’t assign a `let` statement to another variable, as the following code tries to do; you’ll get an error:

 Filename: src/main.rs